To ask about pruning in the West Portland, Washington County area, EMAIL me at rod@rodsgarden.50megs.com

 TOOLS

 There is an old saying that the best time to prune is when the knife is sharp.
 Using the proper methods and tools will greatly reduce the time needed to prune, and also the time needed for pruning cuts to heal.
 A smooth cut will heal much quicker than a ragged cut.
 Also, a branch cut off close to the trunk will heal over much quicker than if a stub is left.
 Stubs invite insect and disease problems, and are likely to produce watersprouts.
-If there is a ridge of bark in the crotch, cut just outside of the ridge and angle the cut outward slightly so the wood of the trunk is not cut.
-However, if a branch has formed a collar where it attaches to the trunk, cut off the branch flush with the collar, not flush with the trunk.
 Pruning paint is not needed for small cuts that will heal over in one growing season.
 A thin layer of pruning paint on large cuts will discourage boring insects and reduce drying and cracking, but a thick layer will interfere with healing.
 Latex pruning paints are much better for plants than tar based pruning paints.

-The main pruning tools are pruning shears, hedge clippers, loppers, saws and pole pruners.
+Three step branch cut The main pruning tools are pruning shears, hedge clippers, loppers, saws and pole pruners.
 All should be kept clean and sharp.
 The two styles of pruning shears are anvil and bypass.
-The anvil style may work better for cutting thin, willowy branches and soft stems, but the bypass shears are better to get into crowded branches and to make a flush cut.
+The anvil style might work better for cutting thin, willowy branches and soft stems, but the bypass shears are better to get into crowded branches and to make a flush cut.
 Both will cut easier if the branch is bent away from the blade to reduce pressure on the blade.

 Pole pruners are handy to extend your reach up to ten feet, but they always leave a stub.
 A sturdy ladder is important for pruning trees.
 A three-legged orchard ladder is more stable on uneven ground that a regular step ladder.
 A tarp spread under the plant to catch prunings will make cleanup much easier, especially if shrubs or groundcovers are beneath the plant being pruned.